sylefeb/Silice/learn-silice/Documentation.md

 imported, all Verilog modules from the Verilog source file will be available for inclusion in algorithms.

-The modules are instantiated in a very similar way as algorithms, with bindings to variables.
-However, modules cannot be called like algorithms, and the ’dot’ syntax to read/write outputs and inputs is not available for modules.
+The modules are instantiated in a very similar way as units, with bindings to variables and dot syntax.

 ## Wrapping